 Will I offend my doctor?

 While this may not be your top concern, many people worry about how their doctor will feel.
 Is it offensive to seek care elsewhere, and will it affect your treatment in the future?
 No!
 Your doctor may actually be expecting you to get a second opinion!

 Most doctors are very open and encouraging when patients are interested in second opinions.
 This is especially true if they are open communicators and invested in their patients' care.
 Some doctors may even offer suggestions on where to find specialists for your specific concerns.
 Others may point you toward databases like the ones maintained by the American Medical Association or the American Board of Medical Specialties.
 With these databases, you can explore on your own.

 Are all oncologists the same?

 Oncology is an ever-growing field with many subspecialties.
 There are medical oncologists, radiation oncologists, and surgical oncologists, to name a few.
-Each type specializes in a different subset of care and may be more applicable to your situation.
-Also, different doctors may be more aware of a newer treatment option, or a clinical trial you may be eligible for.
-You may find someone else perfectly suited for your needs!
+Each type specializes in a different subset of care and may be more knowledgeable about your situation.
+Also, a different doctor may know about newer treatment options or clinical trials you may be eligible for.
+You could find someone perfectly suited for your needs!

 What will the appointment be like?

 Remember that no questions are off-limits!
-Your doctors ultimately want the best care for you, no matter where you get it.
-Make sure you check with your insurance provider before you begin to visit a new doctor for a second opinion, to make sure it’s covered.
-Oftentimes, many insurance companies will actually require a second opinion before they will cover treatments.1
+Your doctors want the best care for you, no matter where you get it.
+Make sure you check with your insurance provider to make sure a second opinion visit is covered.
+Many insurance companies even require a second opinion before they will cover treatments.1